 I recommend taking the tour if your timing allows.
 In addition to learning interesting facts about the mosque, the tour allows you to visit parts of the mosque not open to the general public.

 Visitors are expected to adhere to the dress code which is posted at the mosque and on the mosque’s official website and is strictly enforced.

-Women must wear long loose fitting trousers, dresses or skirts, long sleeves and a headscarf.
+Women must wear long loose fitting trousers, dresses or skirts as well as long sleeves and a headscarf.
 Men must wear pants and cannot wear shorts or sleeveless shirts.